 This post is a bit of a ramble, so I am warning you from the start.
 But there are some things on my heart that I have been pondering as we approached today.
 Rosie’s 2nd birthday.
+I am so blessed with the gift of motherhood

 I have been taking a bit of a social media break.
 I had my family here from the states and our kids 7 of them between the age of 1-8 only get to see each other twice a year (sometimes more.)
 So when they are here I really try to be intentional and focused.
 SO much so that I forget to even take pictures, so I am thankful that my sister is law is so great about capturing memories.